Skip to main content

 ⭐ Note:

-You can change these settings later by clicking the Manage Settings button on the user portal page.
+You can change these settings later by clicking the Manage Settings button on the client portal page.

 Step 3: Manage user access to their data

-After setting up the user portal, you can define whether users can view or edit their submitted data directly within their portal.
+After setting up the client portal, you can define whether users can view or edit their submitted data directly within their portal.

 This helps provide flexibility in managing user interactions with their records.